Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of heavy neutral lepton searches

 Jets, with significant energy leakage beyond the calorimeter systems, and bremsstrahlung from muons, are the primary SM processes that may mimic MDS signatures.
 The MDS cluster selection is designed to reject such background events.
 Those MDS clusters that are matched to jets or muons with sufficiently high \pt or specific detector patterns of hits and segments are vetoed.
 The presence of the MDS signature along with the associated vetos suppresses SM background by a factor exceeding $10^7$.
 In addition to the MDS object, the search selects events with one prompt, isolated lepton (electron or muon) passing the tight identification requirements.
 Events are categorized based on the prompt lepton selection and the subdetector system in which the MDS cluster is reconstructed, namely the DTs (CSCs) in the barrel (endcap) region(s).

-The ABCD method is applied to estimate the background, using the number of hits in the MDS cluster and the \Dphi between the MDS cluster and the prompt lepton as the two uncorrelated observables.
+The ABCD method is applied to estimate the background, using the number of hits in the MDS cluster and the azimuthal separation (\Dphi) between the MDS cluster and the prompt lepton as the two uncorrelated observables.
 In the prompt-muon event categories, $\PZ\to\mumu$ events might mimic the back-to-back configuration between the MDS cluster and the prompt lepton, when one of the two muons from the \PZ boson decay undergoes bremsstrahlung in the muon detector and fails to be reconstructed as a muon object.
 A dedicated leptonic \ttbar data sample is used to estimate the rate of such muons passing the SR selections.
 Figure~\ref{fig:Yields_HNL_22-017} shows good agreement between the observed number of events in the SRs and the background predictions in the different event categories.

 Upper limits on the HNL production cross section are determined as a function of the HNL mass for different mixing hypotheses.
-Figure~\ref{fig:limits_HNL_22-017} shows the limits on the electron, muon, and tau neutrino mixing amplitudes as a function of the HNL mass.
+Figure~\ref{fig:limits_HNL_22-017} shows the limits on the electron, muon, and tau neutrino mixing parameters as a function of the HNL mass, assuming mixing of the HNL with only one generation.
 This search extends the existing limits towards the parameter space with longer lifetimes or smaller \mixparsqlN.

 Finally, we review a search for long-lived HNLs in the leptonic and semileptonic decays of \PB mesons~\cite{CMS-PAS-EXO-22-019}.
 The search probes HNLs with masses in the range $1<\mhnl<3\GeV$ and mean proper decay lengths in the range $10^{-2}<\ctauhnl<10^4\mm$, and targets HNLs decaying within the CMS tracker volume.
 A novel and key feature of the search is the use of a special \PQb hadron enriched data sample, referred to as the B-parking data sample~\cite{CMS-DP-2019-043,CMS-PAS-EXO-23-007, CMS:2024syx}, which corresponds to an integrated luminosity of 41.6\fbinv and contains of the order of $10^{10}$ \bbbar events.